Lockheed Martin: 2020s

-In November 2023, attempts at Direct action were taken against arms companies in the US and the UK, including Lockheed Martin, that supplied weapons to Israel during the Gaza war.
+In November 2023, attempts at direct action were taken against arms companies in the US and the UK, including Lockheed Martin, that supplied weapons to Israel during the Gaza war.
+In 2025, Lockheed Martin was included in a UN report on corporations complicit in the Gaza genocide.

 In March 2024, Lockheed Martin submitted a bid to acquire Terran Orbital.
 On June 28, 2024, the U.S. Army awarded Lockheed Martin a $4.5 billion contract to supply Patriot Advanced Capability-3 (PAC-3) missiles.
 The contract included 870 PAC-3 MSE missiles and related hardware.
 Lockheed was tasked with manufacturing the newest version of these interceptors, with each PAC-3 MSE missile costing approximately $4 million, as per Army budget documents.

 On October 9, 2024, Lockheed Martin announced the appointment of Chauncey McIntosh as vice president and general manager of the F-35 Lightning II Program, effective December 1, 2024.
 He succeeded Bridget Lauderdale, who retired after 38 years with the company.
 In December 2024, Lockheed Martin announced that it had formed a subsidiary, Astris AI, that would help U.S. defense companies to incorporate artificial intelligence into their operations.

+In May 2026, the company expanded its missile production capacity further with the construction of a new 87,000-square-foot munitions facility in Alabama intended for the production of Terminal High Altitude Area Defense (THAAD) interceptors.
+The facility is part of a broader investment plan of approximately $8–9 billion through 2030 aimed at increasing overall missile output.